friendtech33-DAO/ft33-docs/docs/technical/02_contract-docs/policies/Distributor.md

 function setRewardRate(uint256 newRewardRate_) external nonpayable
 ```

-Sets the new OHM reward rate to mint and distribute per epoch
+Sets the new FTW reward rate to mint and distribute per epoch